-There were several reasons given for such lower interaction with family members, relatives, and friends.
-Lilia, a single mother of six, states: “I’ve been a loner for a long time.
+Respondents provided several reasons for minimal interaction with family members, relatives, and friends.
+Lilia, a single mother of six, stated: “I’ve been a loner for a long time.
 I only stay to myself, my relatives, they pretty much doing themselves.”
 I asked Lilia why her family relationship was structured this way, and she responded: “Imma stick to myself because when I was growing up everything wasn’t about family so.”
 All of Lilia’s children were involuntarily taken and have been adopted with the exception of her first born.
 Although she allowed her oldest to be adopted by her maternal grandmother, they did not have a relationship then.
 She explains:

 Nope, you gotta remember back then, my grandmother now she don’t drink, back then my grandmother was gay so she had the mind of a man and a woman and she sold drugs, she smoked the weed, um, she was just somebody, we didn’t have a relationship back then, we didn’t so back then I couldn’t talk to nobody back then.

-When your son went to live with her, was she still on drugs?

-She still was smoking the weed, she still was gay but she always took care of home and she always made sure my son had the best that’s why he ain’t shit now (laughs) yah, you know she always spoiled him you know he was her first grandson but yea that was that

-Several respondents indicated that before placement, their friendship network was of a small size (often consisting of one or two members) or nonexistent because of the presence of risk factors such as drug use and domestic abuse in their lives.
-When they were interviewed, not much appeared to have changed in terms of the size of their social network.
-Shaquita, for example, when explaining her social relationships before her children were placed into foster care states, “I was like alone I didn’t really deal with people you know what I’m saying, as far as hanging with people I always was by myself.”
-I then inquired about her friendship and family network structure and she explains that though she has three longtime friends in her life, at the time when she encountered the foster care services she was isolated from these friends.
+Several respondents indicated that before placement, they had a small friendship network (often consisting of one or two members) or a nonexistent one due to drug use and domestic abuse in their lives.
+When they were interviewed, little had changed in terms of the size of their social network.
+Shaquita, for example, when explaining her social relationships before her children were placed into foster care stated, “I was like alone I didn’t really deal with people you know what I’m saying, as far as hanging with people I always was by myself.”
+I then inquired about her friendship and family network structure and she explained that though she had three longtime friends in her life, at the time when she encountered the foster care services, she was isolated from these friends.
 She implied that her drug use isolated her from these friends and the subsequent placement of her children.

-Wesley, on the other hand, who had voluntarily placed his son into foster care due to his son’s disruptive behavior, stated that he had five friends that he could depend on for any assistance.
+Wesley, on the other hand, who had voluntarily placed his son into foster care due to his son’s disruptive behavior, stated that he had five friends that he could depend on for assistance.
 These friends were available during placement however, the problem, he stated, was his son’s unmanageable behavior and voluntary foster care placement of his son was his only option.
 Wesley was the one exception that I found among FCF respondents who indicated a larger number of friends within his social network.
-It may have been that in his case the family problem was more about his son than Wesley’s inability to care for his son.
 Among the other respondents interviewed those who had voluntarily placed their children in care did so because of their own personal issues such as drug abuse or domestic violence rather than inability to care for their child.